rackerlabs/support-how-to/content/rackconnect/rackconnect-v20.md

         process starts.

-2. When you begin the RackConnect implementation process, you receive a ticket in the [MyRackspace portal](https://my.rackspace.com/) that outlines the steps that will get your environment ready for RackConnect.
+2. When you begin the RackConnect implementation process, you receive a ticket in the [MyRackspace portal](https://login.rackspace.com/) that outlines the steps that will get your environment ready for RackConnect.

     -   When you receive the ticket, you will have access to the RackConnect Management Interface in the MyRackspace portal.
-From the main menu in the portal, navigate to **Network &gt;
-        RackConnect** to review your configuration details, track the status of your implementation, and start setting up your Cloud account and network policies.
+From the main menu in the portal, navigate to **Network > RackConnect** to review your configuration details, track the status of your implementation, and start setting up your Cloud account and network policies.